-If you frequently experience anger, you already know that it can make you feel out of control.
-You may also have realised that your anger often ends up hurting you, just as it hurts those who are on the receiving end of your rage.
-Over time, excessive anger is likely to destroy important personal and work relationships, damage your physical and mental health, and could even possibly culminate in encounters with the police.
+If you frequently experience and fail to control your anger, you know that consequences of uncontrolled anger can have serious impacts on your life.
+You may also realise that your anger often ends up hurting you, just as it hurts those who are on the receiving end of your rage.
+Over time, excessive anger can threaten important personal and work relationships, damage your physical and mental health, and could even potentially culminate in encounters with the police.
 While your anger may usually be directed at others, you are also the victim of its destructiveness.

-Bayside Psychotherapy offers treatment for anger-related issues either face to face or via secure online connection.
-To learn more about how we can help you, call us today on 9557 9113, or enquire via our online form.
+Bayside Psychotherapy offers anger management counselling either face to face or via a secure online connection.
+To learn more about how we may be able to help you, call us today on 9557 9113, or enquire via our online form.

 While an ability to feel anger is an essential instinctual response, it’s likely you have an anger management problem if: